ryancdickson/staging/docs/BR.md

    4. Issuance of Certificates;
    5. Generation of Certificate Revocation Lists; and
    6. Signing of OCSP Responses (as described in [Section 4.9](#49-certificate-revocation-and-suspension) and [Section 4.10](#410-certificate-status-services)).
+   7. Multi-Perspective Issuance Corroboration attempts from each Network Perspective, minimally recording the following information:
+      - an identifier that uniquely identifies the perspective used
+      - the attempted domain name
+      - the result of the attempt (i.e., "DCV pass/fail, CAA allow/disallow")
+   8. Multi-Perspective Issuance Corroboration quorum results for each attempted domain name represented in a Certificate request (i.e., "3/4" which should be interpreted as "3 out of 4 attempted Network Perspectives corroborated the Primary Domain Validation Determination and Primary CAA Determination).

 3. Security events, including:
    1. Successful and unsuccessful PKI system access attempts;